 We are building a founding advisory board of former professional athletes, coaches, and athlete advocates who bring lived credibility to this work.
 Advisor names and statements will be published upon written approval.
 If you are a former athlete or trusted voice in this space and want to learn more, contact us.

-Apply for the Founding Family Cohort →A decision-support and protection service for families evaluating NIL opportunities before they sign.
+A decision-support and protection service for families evaluating NIL opportunities before they sign.
 We screen for eligibility risk, review contracts for red flags, and produce plain-language summaries that support informed decisions.

 No. We provide structured education, screening, and documentation.
 Licensed legal, tax, and agent representation matters are referred to qualified professionals when needed.